 ‘Tis the season to be jolly.
-To be honest we don’t go particularly overboard.
+Advent has arrived To be honest we don’t go particularly overboard.
 If I reframe Christmas dinner in my head as a fancy roast it doesn’t cause much stress.
 Hot Stuff has already made a Christmas pudding.
 He’d already been generous with the brandy when soaking the fruits.
 I didn’t realise and popped in another generous glug….or two!

 We’re home alone this year by choice.
 As I’m working in the in-between days between Christmas and New Year we won’t be going anyway.
 A lie in, a wintery swim or walk, people popping in for drinks and sitting by the fire watching movies may be on the cards.
 To be honest, I’m looking forward to a few moments of peace.

 Louis will be off to his dad’s.
 He alternates between parents during the festive season.
 I’ll pack him off with a chocolatey stocking and his presents to unwrap.
 Before the big day though he loves his advent calendar, this rather marvellous one made for him by his aunt a number of years ago.
 He brought it downstairs the other day.
 ‘Fill this Mum.’ he said in his booming bass voice.
 Where has my little boy gone?
 I was already onto it.
 As usual, a Ferrero Rocher has gone into each drawer.